kguay/milkpaint-css/README.md

 Colors are taken from http://www.milkpaint.com/, where Milk Paint can be purchased.

-In order to use lighter shades of the base colors (e.g. Marigold Yellow mixed with 90% Snow White), use multiple classes (e.g. marigold-yellow and white-90).
+In order to use lighter shades of the base colors (e.g. Marigold mixed with 90% Snow White), use multiple classes (e.g. marigold and white-90).

 Example:
 ```html